About

 About the Author

 Anahita Khodadadi is an Assistant Professor at the University at Buffalo (SUNY) in the School of Architecture and Planning and collaborates with researchers across the Graduate School of Education, College of Arts and Sciences, and School of Engineering and Applied Sciences as a part of the campus-wide Learning Science Initiative.
-Khodadadi received her doctoral degree in Architecture (Building Technology) at the University of Michigan.
-Her research interests include performance-based design, configuration processing of spatial structures using Formex algebra, interactive multi-objective optimization, development of parametric design tools, and STEM education for non-STEM students.
-Khodadadi is a registered architect in Tehran, Iran, and a LEED Green Associate.
+She earned her Ph.D. in Architecture, specializing in building technology, from the University of Michigan.
+Her research focuses on advancing computational frameworks and tools to support design decision-making, developing interactive multi-objective design exploration methods, processing complex geometrical configurations, and enhancing STEM education for non-STEM learners.
 Khodadadi’s significant fields of expertise are geometrical modeling of spatial forms, object-oriented programming, and understanding and analyzing the structural performance of buildings.